beaussan/2021-2022-devops-02-docker-tp/Readme.md

 # TP Docker

+First of all, click the "This template" button to create your repo.

-You must folow each folders to see what you must do.
+Then, you must folow each folders to see what you must do.

 Then, you must submit on the https://courso.beaussan.io/ platform (Login with the email you provided in the last TP).